Matans844/DiaCorpus-from-template/_docs/project/about.md

 ---
 title: About
 description: Project description
+permalink: /about/
 categories: [project]
 ---

-# About DiaCorpus
+# DiaCorpus
-DiaCorpus - Creation of Dialectic Arabic Corpora.
-Part of the National Natural Language Processing Program of Israel
+A collaborative project between the Data Science Institute (DSI) and Israeli Innovation authority to create Dialectic Arabic Corpora, a first of a kind Arabic textual repository, in a local dialect (Israeli / Palestinian).
+The project is part of the National Language Processing plan of Israel.

 ## Goal
 Development of a large, comprehensive, and annotated corpora in Palestinian Arabic dialect.
 Part of the national NLP program.